robertmccallnz/auto-annotated-portfolio/content/pages/projects/project-two.md

 date: '2021-12-20'
 client: Awesome client
 description: >-
-  It’s hard to imagine that I’ve that I wrote all this code by myself, probably because I didn't - it's all driven by AI system prompts, and how you hold your tongue.
+  It’s hard to imagine that I wrote all this code by myself, probably because I didn't - it's all driven by AI system prompts, and how you hold your tongue.
 featuredImage:
   type: ImageBlock
   url: /images/bg2.jpg